elastic/integrations/packages/github/docs/README.md

 The Github Secret Scanning lets you retrieve secret scanning for advanced security alerts from a repository setup using Github Advanced Security Secret Scanning feature.
 See [About Secret scanning](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/about-secret-scanning) for more details.

-To use this integration, you must be an administrator for the repository or for the organization that owns the repository, and you must use a personal access token with the `repo` scope or `security_events` scope.
-For public repositories, you may instead use the public_repo scope.
+To use this integration, GitHub Apps must have the `secret_scanning_alerts` read permission.
+Or you must be an administrator for the repository or for the organization that owns the repository, and you must use a personal access token with the `repo` scope or `security_events` scope.
+For public repositories, you may instead use the `public_repo` scope.
+See [List secret scanning alerts](https://docs.github.com/en/enterprise-cloud@latest/rest/secret-scanning#list-secret-scanning-alerts-for-a-repository)

 **Exported fields**